PyleaMUN Logo

 Sample Policy Statement

-The government of Ethiopia maintains an open door policy on the issue of refugees and continues to allow humanitarian access and protection to those seeking refuge on its territory.
+The government of Ethiopia maintains an open-door policy on the issue of refugees and continues to allow humanitarian access and protection to those seeking refuge within its territory.
 More than 630,000 refugees are accommodated, mainly in camps, throughout the country.
-However, provisions under Ethiopian law for refugees' local integration are very limited.
-The country participated in the 1951 Convention, but maintains reservations regarding refugees' employment (Article 17 of the Convention).
-Yet, it supports an out-of-camp scheme that allows refugees to live outside camps and engage in informal livelihood opportunities.
-In addition, an all-out effort is being exerted to provide education to as many refugees as possible.
-Also, Ethiopia took part on the 1969 OAU Convention, governing the specific aspects of refugee problems in the African region.
-Last but not least, considering that Ethiopia is a less economically developed country, she is making all efforts and cooperates with international organizations in order to safeguard the rights of refugees, IDPs and asylum seekers.
+However, provisions under Ethiopian law for the local integration of refugees are very limited.
+The country participated in the 1951 Convention but maintains reservations regarding the employment of refugees (Article 17 of the Convention).
+Yet, it supports an 'out-of-camp' scheme that allows refugees to live outside camps and engage in informal livelihood opportunities.
+In addition, an all-out effort is being made to provide education to as many refugees as possible.
+Also, Ethiopia took part in the 1969 OAU Convention, governing the specific aspects of refugee problems in the African region.
+Finally, considering that Ethiopia is a less economically developed country, it is making all efforts and cooperating with international organisations in order to safeguard the rights of refugees, IDPs, and asylum seekers.

 Draft Resolution